 To legally work in Qatar, expats require the relevant permits.
 Aside from business visas, expats working in Qatar for long periods must obtain a work permit, formally known as Work Residence Permits or an RP.
-All types of visas allow entry into the country and can be exchanged for an employment-based residence permit after the holder arrives.

 Getting a work permit for Qatar

-Here are five steps to securing a work residence permit for Qatar:
+Here are five steps to securing a Work Residence Permit for Qatar: